annajolt/DataAnalysis_FBProphet/README.md

 ## *Analysis*

 Because the analysis will be conducted in a Google Colab Notebook, you will need to cofigure the worskspace and connect your data to your Drive.
-This is done by mounting the Drive into the Notebook:
+This is done by mounting the Drive into the Notebook, connecting the filepath and creating a DataFrame:

 ```
-# Upload the "google_hourly_search_trends.csv" file into Colab,
+# Upload the "google_hourly_search_trends.csv" file into Colab
 # then store in a Pandas DataFrame
 # Set the "Date" column as the Datetime Index.
 from google.colab import drive
 drive.mount('/content/drive')
+from google.colab import files
+file_path = Path("/content/drive/MyDrive/challenge_11/Resources/google_hourly_search_trends.csv")
+df_mercado_trends = pd.read_csv(file_path, index_col="Date", infer_datetime_format=True, parse_dates=True)
 ```
-Once this is done, you create a ```file_path``` to your file  and read the csv into a Pandas DataFrame.

-There are mutliple steps to be done for the analysis of Mercado Libre, and the first one was for locating possible patterns of Google Search trends.
+There are mutliple steps that need to be accomplished to analyze the financial and user data of Mercado Libre, and the first one was for locating possible patterns of Google Search trends.

 It was evident that searches of Mercado increased during specific days in a week and even hours.
-The below graph shows the weekly search trends of Mercado as well as the heatmap to show evident trends in the searches.
+The below graph shows the weekly search trends of Mercado as well as the heatmap to show these evident trends in the searches.

 ![Mercado_Weekly_Search_Trends](Resources/Mercado_search_trends_weekly.png)